Byance/react-webpack-boilerplate-setup/README.md

 # react-webpack-boilerplate-setup
-A boilerplate/setup of React + Typescript + Babel con webpack
+A boilerplate/setup of React + Typescript + Babel with webpack